serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/HtmlReportContentEditorAttribute.md

 # HtmlReportContentEditorAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Indicates that the target property should use a "HtmlReportContent" editor.
+Indicates that the target property should use an "HtmlReportContent" editor.
 This is generally a CK editor with only functionality compatible with common reporting tools like SSRS, Telerik, DevExpress etc. enabled.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]